Campaign & Heat Pump FAQs

 -

-In certain climates, ground source heat pumps (GSHP) can be even more efficient than air-source heat pumps (ASHP), but these may have some downsides on Whidbey.
-Generally speaking, GSHP are best in climates with high temperature variability where it takes a significant amount of energy to pull heat from very cold air.
-In corresponding climates, steadier temps below ground help the heat pump run efficiently.
-However, GSHP installation requires extensive digging or drilling, permitting (in some locations), and dirt work – with a high up-front cost.
+In certain climates, ground source heat pumps (GSHP) can be even more efficient than air-source heat pumps (ASHP), but they have downsides for use around the Puget Sound.
+GSHP are best in climates with high temperature variability, where it would take a lot of energy to pull heat from very cold air.
+In those climates, the steadier temps below ground help the heat pump run efficiently.
+However, GSHP installation requires extensive digging or drilling, permitting (in some locations), and dirt work with a high up-front cost.
 Some properties may not have the ground space, and retroactive maintenance or adjustments to the ground system are costly.
-Typically, ASHP cost less to install, and provide the quickest return on investment in moderate climates like the Pacific Northwest.
+Typically, ASHP cost less to install, and will provide the quickest return on investment in moderate climates like the Puget Sound area, where the heat pump can easily work with our temperate climate conditions.